 Hey there!
 I'm Avi

-I’m a fourth-year physics major at UCLA, driven by a deep concern for global suffering but also by a profound optimism for the extraordinary futures humanity can achieve.
+I’m an incoming PhD student in physics at Stanford, driven by a deep concern for global suffering but also by a profound optimism for the extraordinary futures humanity can achieve.
 I want to use my career to contribute to global well-being and to advancing the scientific frontier.
-I’m exploring ways to do that in PhD programs where I can apply machine learning and computational techniques to physics-based research.

-Currently, I work on plasma wakefield acceleration and microbunching for x-ray free electron lasers at UCLA's Particle Beam Physics Laboratory.
+Currently, I work on interpretability methods for artificial intelligence, on plasma wakefield acceleration and on microbunching for x-ray free electron lasers.

 Before that, I interned at NASA's Jet Propulsion Lab, where I tracked and modeled atmospheric phenomena on Jupiter, including circumpolar cyclones and folded filamentary regions, using satellite imagery from the Juno mission's JunoCam.

-This site is just to store little projects and soon, publications, as well as for me to think out loud (blog) occasionally.
+This site is just to store projects and publications, as well as for me to think out loud (blog) occasionally.